 “After struggling with allergies my entire life, I had decided to finally get allergy shots at 35 years old.
 I was discussing this with my wife at dinner when someone overheard us and recommended Dr. Mehta at Uptown Allergy.
 I scheduled an appointment and after meeting Dr. Mehta it was a no brainer.
 She has been fantastic throughout the entire process, is genuinely knowledgeable and more importantly, is truly interested in this field.
 Her clinic communication is great and she is always happy to answer all the questions I have.
 I would highly recommend her and the clinic to anyone looking.“

 Allergy shots, also called subcutaneous immunotherapy, can provide long-term treatment that decreases symptoms in individuals with nasal allergies, eye allergies, stinging insect allergies, and allergic asthma.

-Allergy shots have shown to decrease symptoms of many allergies, and can prevent the development of new allergies.
-Allergy shots for children can prevent the progression of allergic disease from allergic rhinitis to asthma.
+Allergy shots have shown to decrease symptoms of many allergies and can prevent the development of new allergies.
+An allergy shot for kids can prevent the progression of allergic disease from allergic rhinitis to asthma.